pureooze/pureooze.github.io/src/blog/posts/2025-10-07-memory-bank-labels-in-html.md

 <div aria-labelledby="my-label"></div>
 ```

 The `aria-label` [attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-label) contains text to label an element when no other label is present.
-Since `aria-label` is **not visible** it is often used to provide text that is only avaliable to screen readers.
+Since `aria-label` is **not visible** it is often used to provide text that is only available to screen readers.
 Note that `aria-label` [does not work with some elements](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-label#associated_roles).

 ```html
 <button aria-label="Close"> X </button>